 3 credits.
-Historical, philosophical, sociological, and theological foundations of current thought and practice in early childhood education.
-An examination of popular curricular models and theoretical principles with their application to Christian education.
+Historical, philosophical, sociological, and theological foundations of current thought and

 EDU4103 Administration of Early Childhood Programs

 3 credits.
 Current and relevant topics in early childhood education, such as organization of an early childhood program, funding, budgeting, state laws and requirements, use of teacher aides, team teaching, and place and function of the early childhood program in the church's mission.